kirikintha/drupal_make/README.txt

   This will pull git@github.com:kirikintha/pressflow7_ready_base.git, cd to the directory you have specified, and start the install process.
 You MUST set up your database first, and also provide a uri, so that we can make sure that the installation will complete properly.
 Also, as of this version we only allow you use localhost and mysql, sorry.
+NOTE: This also sets the admin theme to 'shiny' which is another theme we like.

 @TODO
 make restore backup= dir=